Double Trouble (American TV series)

 Double Trouble is an American sitcom television series that aired on NBC from April 4, 1984 to March 30, 1985.
 The series stars identical twins Jean and Liz Sagal as Kate and Allison Foster, two teenagers living under the watchful eye of their widowed father.
 The show was considered an updating of the "twins in mischief" concept seen in films like The Parent Trap or The Patty Duke Show of the 1960s.
-The Sagal sisters acknowledged that Norman Lear, the Sagal family's godfather, was the one who held influence over the show's concept.

 Synopsis

 Double Trouble premiered in April 1984.
-Initially, the series was set in Des Moines, Iowa, and generally revolved around the twins' high school or their father's dance studio (thus giving the girls a chance to show off their real-life dancing skills).
-Most of the show's comedy was generated from the fact that one twin was serious while the other more laid-back and happy-go-lucky.
+Initially, the series was set in Des Moines, Iowa, and generally revolved around the twins' high school, or their work as dance instructors at their father's gym (thus giving the girls a chance to show off their real-life dancing skills).
+Donnelly Rhodes co-starred as the girls' widowed father, Art Foster.
+Much of the comedy was generated from the twins' opposite personalities.
+Allison — who usually wore a ponytail — was more serious, while Kate — who usually wore her hair down — was more laid-back and happy-go-lucky.
+There was also some comedy derived from their father's chemistry with his business partner and late wife's best friend Beth McConnell (Patricia Richardson) and their attempts to start a relationship.
+The Sagal sisters acknowledged that Norman Lear, the Sagal family's godfather, was the one who held influence over the show's concept.

-Beginning as a mid-season replacement, the show also starred Donnelly Rhodes as the girls' father, Art Foster.
-The show did not generate high enough ratings in its initial debut to be included in NBC's fall schedule; however, it was brought back for a second go-'round as a mid-season replacement in December 1984.
-After some retooling, the setting of the show was relocated to New York City.
-Rhodes was replaced by Barbara Barrie as the twins' aunt.
-The second season ran for fifteen episodes.
+When the series was brought back for a second season, it was an entirely different series.
+The twins had graduated high school, and now lived in New York City with their aunt Margo (Barbara Barrie).
 The series was not renewed after the second season, but it was seen in reruns on NBC until August 21, 1985, and for several years on USA Network in the late 1980s and early 1990s.